Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

 # Intro and Plan
-This Sub-directory contains my attempt to follow along with the "Crafting Interpreters" book in C++.
+This Sub-directory contains my (judah) attempt to follow along with the "Crafting Interpreters" book in C++.
 This document additionally any external notes and documentation on the project not conveyed through code/comments

 The book is divided into a walkthrough of a java and a C based implementation.
-Author notes in 1.3 that most major compilers (GCC, LLVM, Javascript VMs) are written in C++, an OOP language, and thus I'm going to approach the tutorial by following along with the java implementation in C++, and then seeing what additionally I can adapt from the C implementation
+Author notes in 1.3 that most major compilers (GCC, LLVM, Javascript VMs) are written in C++, an OOP language, The java approach taken by the texbook is a tree-walk interpreter, while the C implementation is a byte code compiler.

-I'll first follow the tree-walk interpretation method described in the Java section, and then I'll later implement the bytecode compilation method used in the c section

-## Chapter 2
+# Chapter 2

-# Parts of a Language
+## Parts of a Language

 Source Code (string) -> Tokens
     - Lexing/scanning